thepoly/docs/Style Guide.md

 # Appendix B: RPI Buildings

-'87 Gymnasium - Abbreviate to '87 Gym
+*'87 Gymnasium* - Abbreviate to '87 Gym

-2021 15th Street - Spell in Full
+*2021 15th Street* - Spell in Full

-2144 Burdett Avenue - Known as Parking and Transportation Office, spell in full 41 Ninth Street - Black Cultural Center, spell in full. https://www.rpi.edu/dept/union/bsa/public_html/bcc.html Academy Hall - Spell in Full
+*2144 Burdett Avenue* - Known as Parking and Transportation Office, spell in full

+*41 Ninth Street* - Black Cultural Center, spell in full. https://www.rpi.edu/dept/union/bsa/public_html/bcc.html

+*Academy Hall* - Spell in Full

-Admissions - Use Admissions Building on all references.
+*Admissions Building*  - Use Admissions Building on all references.
 Title: Nancy Deloye Fitzroy ’49 and Roland V. Fitzroy Jr. Admissions Building

-Alumni House (Heffner) - Heffner Alumni House on first reference, Alumni House subsequently Alumni Sports & Recreation Center - Use Armory on all references Amos Eaton Hall - Spell in Full
+*Alumni House (Heffner)* - Heffner Alumni House on first reference, Alumni House subsequently

+*Alumni Sports & Recreation Center* - Use Armory on all references

+*Amos Eaton Hall* - Spell in Full

-Barton Hall - Spell in Full
+*Barton Hall* - Spell in Full

-Blaw-Knox 1 & 2 - Spell in Full.
+*Blaw-Knox 1 & 2* - Spell in Full.
 Houses Risk Management & Loss Prevention and Radiation & Nuclear Safety.

-Blitman Commons - Spell in Full for first, Blitman on subsequently Boiler House, 11th Street - Spell in Full
-Boiler House, Sage Avenue - Spell in Full
-Bray Hall - Spell in Full
-Bryckwyck - Spell in Full
-Burdett Avenue Residence Hall - Abbreviate to BARH Carnegie Building - Spell in Full
-Center for Biotechnology and Interdisciplinary Studies (CBIS) - Use title on first, CBIS on subsequently Chapel + Cultural Center - Use title on first, C+CC on rest Cogswell Laboratory - Spell in Full
-Colonie Apartments - Spell in Full, specify if applicable Commons Dining Hall - Spell in Full
-Darrin Communications Center - Use title on first, DCC subsequently East Campus Athletic Village Arena (ECAV) - Use title on first, ECAV subsequently East Campus Athletic Village Stadium - Use title on first, ECAV Stadium subsequently Empire State Hall - Spell in Full
-Experimental Media & Performing Arts Center (EMPAC) - Use Experimental Media and Performing Arts Center on first, EMPAC subsequently
-Folsom Library - Use title on first, library subsequentlyonly if no ambiguity exists with another library Graduate Education - Spell in Full
-Greene Building - Spell in Full
-Greenhouses and Grounds Barn - Spell in Full
-H Building - Spell in Full
-Hall Hall - Spell in Full
-Houston Field House - Use title on first, Field House subsequently J Building - Spell in Full
-Jonsson Engineering Center (JEC) - Spell in Full, abbreviate to JEC subsequently Jonsson-Rowland Science Center - Use title on first, JROWL subsequently LINAC Facility (Gaerttner Laboratory) - Spell in Full Lally Hall - Spell in Full
-Low Center for Industrial Innovation (CII) - Use title on first, Low Center subsequently Materials Research Center (MRC) - Use title on first, MRC subsequently Mueller Center - Spell in Full
-Nason Hall - Spell in Full
-North Hall - Spell in Full
-Nugent Hall - Spell in Full
-Parking Garage - Spell in Full
-Patroon Manor - Spell in Full
-Pittsburgh Building - Spell in Full
-Playhouse - RPI Playhouse on first, subsequently Playhouse Polytechnic Residence Commons - Spell in Full
-Public Safety Building - Spell in Full
-Quadrangle Complex - Spell in Full
-Radio Club W2SZ - Spell in FUll
-Rensselaer Apartment Housing Project A - RAHP A on all references, prefer building name Rensselaer Apartment Housing Project B - RAHP B on all references, prefer building name Rensselaer Union - Spell on first, the Union subsequently Ricketts Building - Spell in Full
-Robison Swimming Pool - Spell in Full
-Rousseau Apartments - Say a construction of the form "the Rousseau Residence Hall in the Stacwyck Apartments" on first and "Rousseau" on subsequently
-Russell Sage Dining Hall - Use title on first, Sage Dining Hall subsequently Russell Sage Laboratory - Use title on first, Sage Lab subsequently Service Building - Spell in Full
-Sharp Hall - Spell in Full
-Stacwyck Apartments - Spell in Full
-Troy Building - Spell in Full
-Voorhees Computing Center (VCC) - Use title on first, VCC subsequently Walker Laboratory - Spell in Full
-Warren Hall - Spell in Full
-West Hall - Spell in Full
-Williams Apartments - Spell in Full
-Winslow Building - Spell in Full
+*Blitman Commons* - Spell in Full for first, Blitman on subsequently

+*Boiler House, 11th Street* - Spell in Full

+*Boiler House, Sage Avenue* - Spell in Full

+*Bray Hall* - Spell in Full

+*Bryckwyck* - Spell in Full

+*Burdett Avenue Residence Hall* - Abbreviate to BARH

+*Carnegie Building* - Spell in Full

+*Center for Biotechnology and Interdisciplinary Studies (CBIS)* - Use title on first, CBIS on subsequently

+*Chapel + Cultural Center* - Use title on first, C+CC on rest

+*Cogswell Laboratory* - Spell in Full

+*Colonie Apartments* - Spell in Full, specify if applicable

+*Commons Dining Hall* - Spell in Full

+*Darrin Communications Center* - Use title on first, DCC subsequently

+*East Campus Athletic Village Arena (ECAV)* - Use title on first, ECAV subsequently

+*East Campus Athletic Village Stadium* - Use title on first, ECAV Stadium subsequently

+*Empire State Hall* - Spell in Full

+*Experimental Media & Performing Arts Center (EMPAC)* - Use Experimental Media and Performing Arts Center on first, EMPAC subsequently

+*Folsom Library* - Use title on first, library subsequently only if no ambiguity exists with another library

+*Graduate Education* - Spell in Full

+*Greene Building* - Spell in Full

+*Greenhouses and Grounds Barn* - Spell in Full

+*H Building* - Spell in Full

+*Hall Hall* - Spell in Full

+*Houston Field House* - Use title on first, Field House subsequently

+*J Building* - Spell in Full

+*Jonsson Engineering Center (JEC)* - Spell in Full, abbreviate to JEC subsequently

+*Jonsson-Rowland Science Center* - Use title on first, JROWL subsequently

+*LINAC Facility (Gaerttner Laboratory)* - Spell in Full

+*Lally Hall* - Spell in Full

+*Low Center for Industrial Innovation (CII)* - Use title on first, Low Center subsequently

+*Materials Research Center (MRC)* - Use title on first, MRC subsequently

+*Mueller Center* - Spell in Full

+*Nason Hall* - Spell in Full

+*North Hall* - Spell in Full

+*Nugent Hall* - Spell in Full

+*Parking Garage* - Spell in Full

+*Patroon Manor* - Spell in Full

+*Pittsburgh Building* - Spell in Full

+*Playhouse* - RPI Playhouse on first, subsequently Playhouse

+*Polytechnic Residence Commons* - Spell in Full

+*Public Safety Building* - Spell in Full

+*Quadrangle Complex* - Spell in Full

+*Radio Club W2SZ* - Spell in FUll

+*Rensselaer Apartment Housing Project A* - RAHP A on all references, prefer building name

+*Rensselaer Apartment Housing Project B* - RAHP B on all references, prefer building name

+*Rensselaer Union* - Spell on first, the Union subsequently

+*Ricketts Building* - Spell in Full

+*Robison Swimming Pool* - Spell in Full

+*Rousseau Apartments* - Say a construction of the form "the Rousseau Residence Hall in the Stacwyck Apartments" on first and "Rousseau" on subsequently

+*Russell Sage Dining Hall* - Use title on first, Sage Dining Hall subsequently

+*Russell Sage Laboratory* - Use title on first, Sage Lab subsequently

+*Service Building* - Spell in Full

+*Sharp Hall* - Spell in Full

+*Stacwyck Apartments* - Spell in Full

+*Troy Building* - Spell in Full

+*Voorhees Computing Center (VCC)* - Use title on first, VCC subsequently

+*Walker Laboratory* - Spell in Full

+*Warren Hall* - Spell in Full

+*West Hall* - Spell in Full

+*Williams Apartments* - Spell in Full

+*Winslow Building* - Spell in Full

 # Appendix C: Colleges
 The following is a list of colleges RPI regularly interacts with: